dylgrn/readme-generator/README.md

 npm init npm install inquirer

 ## Usage
 From the command line preform a gitclone fo the repo onto your local machine.
-From the command line install npm init npm install inquierer
+From the command line install npm init npm install inquierer.
+Than fron the command line enter node index.js answer the prompts and the readme file will be made in the dist folder.

 ## Credits
 Dylan Green